AnaMz11/HTML-mockup-warmup/readme.md

 ---
 # Warm Up Exercise

-## Where are we going?
-During Unit 1, from here on out, most of the warm up exercises will be dedicated to HTML and CSS.
-You will get to do mockups (like today),  code alongs (lead by an instructor), or have group activities to work through.

-In hw, you'll be given short videos to review topics you'll have covered in Fundamentals, as a quick refresher and get you ready for the warm up exercises.
-We are going to keep building on what you have learned from Fundamentals or to introduce you to a new topic so that you can make the most out of your warm up exercise time.

-As Unit 1 progresses, we'll start putting together all the pieces, HTML, CSS and JavaScript and your assignments will bring all of these things together.

-Topic's we'll be covering (Unit 1) during Warm Up Exercises (not set in stone):
-- Mockups
-- UX/UI / Intro to Web Design
-- Wireframing
-- User Stories
-- Flexbox
-- Responsive Design
-- CSS Animations
-- Modals

 ## HTML Refresher

 You'll be making an HTML page.
 Today, you'll work on the html.
 During the next warm up exercise you'll work on the css portion.
 If you need a quick refresher before you jump into coding, look back at the [HTML video on elements and media](https://www.youtube.com/watch?v=KhbnrDhWDdE&index=2&list=PLdnONIhPScST0Vy4LrIZiYKpFNoxgyH7J)